Multiorbital singlet pairing and $d+d$ superconductivity: Supplementary Note 3: Landau-Ginzburg theory for two coexisting channels

 \enni

 \enni where the Greek indices denote the two orbitals.
 Such pairing interactions can originate from a $t-J_{1}-J_{2}$ model~\cite{Goswami, Yu, Nica_Yu}.
 For these types of interactions, inter-orbital pairing characterized by the off-diagonal $\tau_{1}$ matrix are suppressed.
 Furthermore, we consider that $s_{x^{2}y^{2}}$ and $d_{x^{2}-y^{2}}$ channels are equally-favored.
 This would correspond to $J_{1}\approx J_{2}$ in a $t-J_{1}-J_{2}$ model.
-As discussed in Sec.~\ref{Sec:IIa}, we expect that orbital structure plays an important role near this point.
+As discussed in subsection A of the Results of the main text, we expect that orbital structure plays an important role near this point.
 Hence, we consider two, nearly-degenerate $s_{x^{2}y^{2}}\tau_{3}$ and $d_{x^{2}-y^{2}} \tau_{0}$ order parameters.
 Each of these transforms as the single-component $B_{1g}$ irreducible representation of $D_{4h}$.
+In spite of this, it is important to distinguish between these two channels, since they result in different BdG spectra in the most general case.
+Indeed, in the two-band model for the Fe-based SC's considered previously, $d_{x^{2}-y^{2}} \tau_{0}$ commutes with the TB Hamiltonian in Eq.~7 of the main text, while $s_{x^{2}y^{2}}\tau_{3}$ does not.

-We denote the order-parameters associated with $s_{x^{2}y^{2}}\tau_{3}$ and $d_{x^{2}-y^{2}} \tau_{0}$ by $\Delta_{1}$ and $\Delta_{2}$, respectively.
+We denote the order-parameters associated with $s_{x^{2}y^{2}}\tau_{3}$ and $d_{x^{2}-y^{2}} \tau_{0}$ by $\mathit{\Delta}_{1}$ and $\mathit{\Delta}_{2}$, respectively.
 The general LG free-energy for these two candidates is

 \begin{widetext}

 \enni

 \end{widetext}